-Most people struggle to create an excellent layered design.
-It always feels like something is one step away from going wrong.
+It’s a common struggle to create an excellent layered design.
+It always feels like something is just one step away from going off the rails.

-These are some of our tips that will help you learn how to layer iron on vinyl perfectly.
+Here are some of our top tips to help you master how to layer iron on vinyl perfectly.

 1. Always start with the largest design

-The biggest design should always be the base material.
-It needs to be the first layer as it acts as the foundation for the subsequent layers.
-Besides adding the biggest layer on the top will hide the others layers, it just wouldn’t make sense!
+Always prioritize the biggest design, as it should always serve as the base material.
+It needs to be the first layer, acting as the foundation for the subsequent layers.
+Placing the largest layer on top would conceal the other layers–it just wouldn’t make sense!

-All the subsequent smaller designs will be built up to the top.
-As mentioned, make sure your speciality vinyls (glitter, foil, opal vinyls etc) make it to the very top.
-You cannot adhere other vinyls on top of these.
-Their surface don’t allow for the adhesive to bond and hold well.
+Finally, your smaller designs are layered on top, akin to creating a paper collage or image.
+As mentioned before, do your best to ensure your specialty vinyls (glitter, foil, opal vinyls etc) make it to the very top.
+You cannot adhere other vinyls on top of these, their surface don’t allow for the adhesive to bond and hold well.

 2. Let the design cool down